Viktor Lutze: Nazi Party and SA

 Lutze joined the National Socialist German Workers Party (NSDAP; Nazi Party) in 1922, and the SA in 1923.
-He became an associate of Franz Pfeffer von Salomon, the first leader of the SA.
-Together, they determined the structure of the organisation.

 He also worked with Albert Leo Schlageter in the resistance and the sabotage of the Belgian and French occupation of the Ruhr in 1923.
 He became the deputy Gauleiter for the Ruhr in 1926.
 His organization of the Ruhr for the SA became a model for other regions.
+He became an associate of Franz Pfeffer von Salomon, the Supreme SA Leader from 1926 to 1930.
+Together, they determined the structure of the organisation.

+In September 1930, Lutze was elected to the Reichstag as a deputy for electoral constituency 16, South Hanover–Braunschweig.
+He would retain a Reichstag seat until his death, switching to constituency 7, Breslau, at the March 1936 election.

-In 1930, he was elected to the Reichstag as a representative for Hannover-Braunschweig.
-In October 1931, he organized a huge joint rally in Braunschweig (Brunswick) of SA and SS men to show strength in strife-weary Germany and loyalty to their leader, Adolf Hitler.
+In October 1931, Lutze organized a huge joint rally in Braunschweig (Brunswick) of SA and SS men to show strength in strife-weary Germany and loyalty to their leader, Adolf Hitler.
 That was before Hitler came to national power as Chancellor of Germany in January 1933.
 Over 100,000 men attended the rally, hosted by SA-Gruppe Nord under the leadership of Lutze.
 At the rally, the SA assured Hitler of their loyalty, and he in turn increased the size of the SA with the creation of 24 new Standarten (regiment-sized formations).
 Hitler never forgot that show of loyalty by Lutze.
 A badge was made to commemorate the event.
-Lutze rose through the ranks and by 1933 was a SA-Obergruppenführer.
-On 15 February 1933, he was appointed police president of the Prussian Province of Hanover, and on 25 March 1933, he became the Oberpräsident of the provincial government and served until 28 March 1941.
+Lutze rose through the ranks and by 1933 was an SA-Obergruppenführer.
+On 15 February 1933, he was appointed police president of the Prussian Province of Hanover and, on 25 March 1933, he became the Oberpräsident of the provincial government and served until 28 March 1941.
+On 14 September 1933, came his appointment to the recently reconstituted Prussian State Council.